joshhornby/joshhornby.github.io/_posts/2025-06-24-engineering-toil.md

     lastmod: 2025-06-24 T19:00:00+01:00
 ---

-It's easy to admire the peak moments in engineering: the ship, the incident recovery, the burst of innovation after months of foundational work.
+It's easy to admire the peak moments in engineering: shipping features, the incident recovery, the burst of innovation after months of foundational work.
 But beneath the visible achievements sits something far more ordinary and persistent - *toil*.
 Toil is the work that keeps systems humming, the low-grade friction that quietly erodes a team's time, energy, and, eventually, spirit.

 In every system I've touched, toil is there silent, repetitive, rarely celebrated.
 It's the 2am manual restart of a stuck service, the weekly trawl through logs to clear false positives, the ritual of updating an expiring certificate.
 You won't see "reduce toil" in most sprint goals, but ignore it long enough, and it becomes the defining experience of the team.

 ## What Is Toil?

 [Google SREs gave us a nice definition](https://sre.google/sre-book/eliminating-toil/): toil is manual, repetitive, automatable, and devoid of lasting value.
 It's distinct from necessary operational work.
 If deploying a new service is exciting once, doing it by hand a hundred times is toil.
-If debugging a production issue is an opportunity for learning, fixing the same class of alert every Friday is pure grind.
+If debugging a production issue is an opportunity for learning, fixing the same type of alert every Friday is a pure grind.

 A few common examples: